swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

     /// significant performance impact and should only be used when there is
     /// no way to know the names of the outputs before the command is run.
     ///
-    /// The `outputDirectory` parameter is the path of a directory into which
+    /// The `outputFilesDirectory` parameter is the path of a directory into
-    /// the command will write its output files.
-Any file in that directory
+    /// which the command will write its output files.
+Any files that are in
+    /// that directory after the prebuild command finishes will be interpreted
-    /// will be interpreted according to same build rules as for sources. func addPrebuildCommand(
+    /// according to same build rules as for sources. func addPrebuildCommand(
         /// An arbitrary string to show in build logs and other status areas.
         displayName: String,